The UDP receiver is deprecated since QuestDB version 6.5.2. We recommend the TCP receiver introduced by this article.

 the TCP write for me:

 Will connect the client to the QuestDB Server defined by

 If I then have a line of ILP like this:

 be written to QuestDB.

-Of course you can!
-Just put each line of ILP on a separate 'line', separated by
+Of course, you can!
+Put each line of ILP on a separate 'line', separated by a

 thing to QuestDB.